 My last trip to the Havana Airport from Central Havana (Feb 2023) using La Nave cost me $3000CUP.
 Or $17USD at peak hour based on the prevailing exchange rate on that day.

 La Nave will also email you an invoice.
 So after the trip you can prove your travel or claim your expenses.
+You can see my own La Nave invoice from Vedado (Havana) to José Martí International Airport in the images below.

 The La Nave invoice comes in useful if you need to prove you avoided Cuban Government hotels and services (Americans) or if you’re traveling for business and need to detail expenses for tax.